tkslide/plan9port/README.md

 Warning
 -------
-It's a modified, hand-crufted version of Plan9Port, with a modified [!acme2k](https://github.com/karahobny/acme2k) version replacing the standard.
+It's a modified, hand-crufted version of Plan9Port, with
+- modified [acme2k](https://github.com/karahobny/acme2k) version replacing the original.
+- additional fonts
+- random tweaks I added for reasons known only to myself.

 This is a port of many Plan 9 libraries and programs to Unix.